xcore/sw_audio_effects/doc/biquad_simple.rst

 Example
 =======

-This function is designed to be called from the dsp function
+This function is designed to be called from a *.xc file

 .. literalinclude:: module_biquad/src/biquad_simple.c
   :start-after: //::declaration